Space Launch System: EUS options

 In 2013, NASA and Boeing analyzed the performance of several Exploration Upper Stage (EUS) engine options.
 The analysis was based on a second-stage usable propellant load of 105 metric tons, and compared stages with four RL10 engines, two MARC-60 engines, or one J-2X engine.
 In 2014, NASA also considered using the European Vinci instead of the RL10, which offered the same specific impulse but with 64% greater thrust, which would allow for the same performance at a lower cost.

 In 2018, Blue Origin submitted a proposal to replace the EUS with a cheaper alternative to be designed and fabricated by the company, but it was rejected by NASA in November 2019 on multiple grounds; these included lower performance compared to the existing EUS design, incompatibility of the proposal with the height of the door of the Vehicle Assembly Building being only 390 ft, and unacceptable acceleration of Orion components such as its solar panels due to the higher thrust of the engines being used for the fuel tank.

+In February 2026, NASA administrator Jared Isaacman announced the cancellation of EUS.

 SRB tests

 From 2009 to 2011, three full-duration static fire tests of five-segment solid rocket boosters were conducted under the Constellation Program, including tests at low and high core temperatures, to validate performance at extreme temperatures.
 The 5-segment solid rocket booster would be carried over to SLS.
 Northrop Grumman Innovation Systems has completed full-duration static fire tests of the five-segment solid rocket boosters.
-Qualification Motor 1 was tested on 10 March 2015.
-Qualification Motor 2 was successfully tested on 28 June 2016.
+Qualification Motor 1 was tested on March 10, 2015.
+Qualification Motor 2 was successfully tested on June 28, 2016.

 Proposed cancellation

-On 7 February 2025, Boeing, the primary contractor for the SLS, informed its employees working on the rocket program that they may face layoffs when the company's contract expires in March.
+On February 7, 2025, Boeing, the primary contractor for the SLS, informed its employees working on the rocket program that they may face layoffs when the company's contract expires in March.
 The announcement coincided with the anticipated release of the presidential budget, suggesting the Trump administration might propose canceling the SLS program.

-On 2 May 2025, the Trump administration released its fiscal year 2026 budget proposal for NASA, which calls for terminating the SLS and Orion spacecraft programs after Artemis III.
+On May 2, 2025, the Trump administration released its fiscal year 2026 budget proposal for NASA, which calls for terminating the SLS and Orion spacecraft programs after Artemis III.
 The budget proposal described the SLS as "grossly expensive", noting that it costs $4 billion per launch and has exceeded its budget by 140 percent.
-The budget allocates funding for a program to transition to "more cost-effective commercial systems", a move projected to save NASA $879 million.
+The budget allocates funding for a program to transition to "more cost-effective commercial systems", a move projected by the White House Office of Management and Budget to save NASA $879 million.

-The 2025 One Big Beautiful Bill Act included funding for SLS rockets for the Artemis IV and Artemis V missions, but a clause directed NASA to evaluate alternatives to the EUS.
+The 2025 One Big Beautiful Bill Act included funding for SLS rockets for the Artemis IV and V missions, but a clause directed NASA to evaluate alternatives to the EUS.